eortiz14/Project-4-Capstone/index.md

 The database after the first cleanup has 45 categorical features, ploting each feature we see the next behavior in some features:
 ![image](https://user-images.githubusercontent.com/88516507/140244992-5fbb281c-ade6-4854-a06f-00d0ef65df8c.png)

-As we can see, although some features don't have missing value but the distribution of levels are unfuncional.
-We drop the categorical features with this levels distribution.
+As we can see, although some features don't have missing value but the distribution of levels are unfuncional so we drop the categorical features with this levels distribution.
+We also find some attributes that are not related to the purpose of the model such as the variable 'WEEKDAY_APPR_PROCESS_START' that indicates on which day of the week did the client apply for the loan, features unrelated to the purpose of the model were also removed.
+At the end of this process we still have 14 categorical features.

 ```markdown
 Syntax highlighted code block